Travis Sanheim

-Travis Sanheim (born March 29, 1996) is a Canadian professional ice hockey defenceman and alternate captain for the Philadelphia Flyers of the National Hockey League (NHL).
+Travis Sanheim (born March 29, 1996) is a Canadian professional ice hockey player who is a defenceman and alternate captain for the Philadelphia Flyers of the National Hockey League (NHL).
 Sanheim was selected by the Flyers in the first round, 17th overall, of the 2014 NHL entry draft.

 Early life

 Both Travis and his fraternal twin brother Taylor Sanheim were born on March 29, 1996, to Kent and Shelley Sanheim.
 The Sanheim family ran a farm in Elkhorn, Manitoba, where Travis and Taylor were born, raised, and worked through their childhoods and adolescence.
-Both brothers began playing minor ice hockey with the Yellowhead Chiefs in the Manitoba U-18 'AAA' Hockey League: while Taylor was on the wing, Travis would play defense.
+Both brothers began playing minor ice hockey with the Yellowhead Chiefs in the Manitoba U-18 'AAA' Hockey League: while Taylor was on the wing, Travis would play defence.
 Although he eventually grew to be 6 ft 3 in, Sanheim was often smaller than many of his minor hockey opponents, and in response, he learned how to skate and think faster to counterbalance his smaller size.

 Playing career

 Junior

 The Calgary Hitmen of the Western Hockey League (WHL) selected Sanheim in the ninth round, 177th overall, of the 2011 WHL Bantam Draft.
 He debuted with the team for the 2013–14 season and had a difficult adjustment period, coupled by a late growth spurt, that limited Sanheim to only three points through his first 21 games of the season.
 He found his footing when paired defensively with Ben Thomas and received more playing time beginning in December after an injury to captain Jaynen Rissling.
 By the end of his rookie season, Sanheim had 29 points and a +25 plus–minus through 67 junior ice hockey games.
 That summer, the Philadelphia Flyers of the National Hockey League (NHL) selected Sanheim in the first round, 17th overall, of the 2014 NHL entry draft.

 Sanheim attended both the Flyers' rookie and general training camps in 2014, and appeared in one preseason game, before returning to Calgary for the 2014–15 WHL season.
 He also signed an entry-level contract with Philadelphia just before the WHL and NHL seasons began.
 His sophomore season in the WHL proved to be a breakout, with 15 goals and 65 points in 67 games.
-Although he led all defensemen with 39 points through the first 41 games of the season, Sanheim found additional success starting in January when he was paired with Jake Bean, another offensively-minded defenseman.
+Although he led all defencemen with 39 points through the first 41 games of the season, Sanheim found additional success starting in January when he was paired with Jake Bean, another offensively-minded defenceman.
 Through the remainder of their respective junior hockey careers, Sanheim and Bean served as primary scorers, as well as penalty killers, for a team that often lacked elite forwards.
 In the postseason, Sanheim scored the game-winning, double-overtime goal for the Hitmen to advance them past the Medicine Hat Tigers and into the Eastern Conference Finals for the Ed Chynoweth Cup.
 The Brandon Wheat Kings ultimately defeated the Hitmen in five games of the conference finals.